 4.1 Ingredients

-To make crispy cauliflower, you will need the following ingredients:
+To make crispy cauliflower, you’ll need:

 - 1 medium cauliflower

-- 1 cup flour (or gluten-free alternative)
+- 1 cup flour (or gluten-free option)

 - 1 cup bread crumbs (or almond flour)